Sign in →

 1. Specimens are preferred to be received within 4 days of collection.
 Extraction will be attempted for specimens received after 4 days, and DNA yield will be evaluated to determine if testing may proceed.

-2. To ensure minimum volume and concentration of DNA is met, the preferred volume of blood must be submitted.
+2. To ensure minimum volume and concentration of DNA are met, the requested volume must be submitted.
 Testing may be canceled if DNA requirements are inadequate.

 Specimen Type: Saliva